 import hashlib

-# Example of validating an HMAC signature
+# Example of validating an HMAC signature in Python

 def validate_webhook_signature(secret, payload, received_signature):